 When he finds out that he has a competition, he realizes his feelings and the love triangle forms.
 He tries his best and is probably the best option she has, but her hearts wavers towards the cocky hot CEO.

-This is “The Undateables” synopsis; it’s a sad because it’s very stereotypical.
-How many kdramas share the scenario you just read above?
+This is “The Undateables” synopsis; very stereotypical.
+A lot of kdramas share the scenario you just read.

 This is also similar to Hwang Jung Eum’s 2016 drama “Lucky Romance.”
-Which I hated btw!
+Which I struggled with as well!

 She is someone who is hella talented, she can act well but sadly settles in for stereotypical dull scripts.

 She is called a rom-com Queen.
 I can understand that because she has many funny entertaining light-hearted dramas, but I don’t understand whats going on with her these days.

 I have noticed that for the past couple of years that she has been signing up for scripts that are below her acting abilities.
 I don’t know whether she’s settling in for rom-coms because they are friendly and make her more money, or because she truly believes its the better career choice.